steipete/steipete.com/_posts/2020-10-7-getting-the-most-out-of-twitter.md

 Whatever you go with, be authentic.
 I don't share everything on Twitter, but what I share is honest and usually done with passion, interesting or funny.
 I do not share content for money or for favors - only if I find it interesting.

+### Your Avatar

+Pick an Avatar that you like and stick with it.
+I do recommend a real face and not a sketch or something more abstract, as it'll help folks identify you at conferences or events.
+Make sure you use the same picture and use it everywhere (GitHub, Gravatar, Email, ...) so you have one universal online identity.
+People will scan the picture much faster than your name - changing it will result in a temporary loss of engagement and is usually something folks dislike.
+You can change it, but I recommend not doing that or at least only every few years.

 ## Tweets that Work

 There's roughly a few different categories of Tweets: